 What's most important to keep in mind:

-- Support: opinions on customer service are mixed; if you value quick help in your language, check if they offer 24/7 support in English.
+- Support: customer service reviews are mixed; if you value quick help in your language, check that it has 24/7 support in English.

-- Speed per country: in some destinations, the local network might be slower; check specific reviews for your country, not generic ones.
+- Speed per country: in some destinations, the local network might be slower; check specific reviews for your country, not general ones.

 - Activation: some complaints are due to installing at the destination without Wi-Fi, which is avoidable.

-If these points concern you, don't assume anything: cross-reference reviews for your specific destination and look for common problems in this guide to common eSIM issues to understand what's a product issue and what's a user issue.
+If these points concern you, don't take anything for granted: cross-reference reviews for your specific destination, and if you're used to using your Spanish operator's roaming and want to understand why an eSIM behaves differently, check out eSIM vs. traditional roaming.
 Many bad reviews can be avoided with two minutes of preparation.

 Alternatives: how to choose the right eSIM for you

-Yesim is a valid option, but not the only one nor the best for everyone.
-The key is not "what is the best eSIM in the world," but rather which one fits YOUR destination, your data needs, and your travel style.
-One brand might win in Europe and another in Asia; one might be better for you on price and another for support.
+Yesim is a valid option, but not the only one or the best for everyone.
+The key is not "which is the best eSIM in the world," but which fits YOUR destination, your data needs, and your way of traveling.
+One brand might win in Europe and another in Asia; one might suit you for price and another for support.

-To choose well, look at these criteria and compare them across brands:
+To choose well, look at these criteria and compare them among brands:

 | Criterion | What to look for |